Overview

 MSI Table Overview

-The main tables to of interest are probably;
+The main tables of interest are probably;

 Feature: What features to install

-Control: Holds everything to do with the installers interface
+Control: Holds everything to do with the installer’s interface

 Property: Answers to prompts within the installer